Communist Party of Turkey (historical): Fifth congress

-Dissolution & Merger into TBKP
+Dissolution and merger into TBKP

 As a result of the 1980 military coup, left-wing and communist parties were forced to go underground.
 The TKP merged with the TİP and formed the United Communist Party of Turkey (TBKP) in 1988 under the motto "unity, renewal and legality".
 Both of the leaders the TKP and TİP, Haydar Kutlu and Nihat Sargın respectively, returned from their political exile in on 16 November 1987 to establish the new TKBP, but they were immediately arrested and held in custody until April 1990.
-The political atmosphere in Turkey was more restrictive than in previous years, so much so that the European Parliament stated that "recognizing that a political democracy cannot yet be considered to exist in Turkey while major political parties remain unrepresented in the country’s parliament, while leading political figures were excluded from active political life, while the Turkish Communist Party remains under a total ban."
+The political atmosphere in Turkey was more restrictive than in previous years, so much so that the European Parliament stated that "recognizing that a political democracy cannot yet be considered to exist in Turkey while major political parties remain unrepresented in the country's parliament, while leading political figures were excluded from active political life, while the Turkish Communist Party remains under a total ban."
 Due to the ban on communist political activities in Turkey, the TBKP initially had to be formed in a clandestine congress, immediately following the sixth congress of TKP simultaneously with the congress of TİP.
 But from the outset, it stated its aim to operate legally.

 In 1990, its leaders officially established the TBKP as a formal political party, which would be banned the next year after a lengthy court case.
 Nevertheless, before it was banned, the TBKP had already held a legal congress in January 1991, and in this congress a resolution was overwhelmingly adopted calling on all its members to join a project to form a broader-based socialist party, the Socialist Unity Party, which would itself eventually evolve, after a series of subsequent mergers, into the Freedom and Solidarity Party.
 However the Freedom and Solidarity Party also experienced more splits leaving the party with no links to the historical Communist Party of Turkey.